kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(c\) *Written decision.* The administrative law judge may issue a written initial decision not later than 30 days after the conclusion of the hearing or submission of the last posthearing brief if the administrative law judge finds that issuing a written initial decision is reasonable.
 The administrative law judge shall serve a copy of any written initial decision on each party.

-\(d\) *Order assessing civil penalty.* Unless appealed pursuant to §13.233 of this subpart, the initial decision issued by the administrative law judge shall be considered an order assessing civil penalty if the administrative law judge finds that an alleged violation occurred and determines that a civil penalty, in an amount found appropriate by the administrative law judge, is warranted.
+\(d\) *Order assessing civil penalty.* Unless appealed pursuant to [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.233   Appeal from initial decision.|§13.233]] of this subpart, the initial decision issued by the administrative law judge shall be considered an order assessing civil penalty if the administrative law judge finds that an alleged violation occurred and determines that a civil penalty, in an amount found appropriate by the administrative law judge, is warranted.

 ### §13.233   Appeal from initial decision.

-\(a\) *Notice of appeal.* A party may appeal the initial decision, and any decision not previously appealed pursuant to §13.219, by filing a notice of appeal with the FAA decisionmaker.
-A party must file the notice of appeal in the FAA Hearing Docket using the appropriate address listed in §13.210(a).
+\(a\) *Notice of appeal.* A party may appeal the initial decision, and any decision not previously appealed pursuant to [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.219   Interlocutory appeals.|§13.219]], by filing a notice of appeal with the FAA decisionmaker.
+A party must file the notice of appeal in the FAA Hearing Docket using the appropriate address listed in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.210   Filing of documents.|§13.210]](a).
 A party shall file the notice of appeal not later than 10 days after entry of the oral initial decision on the record or service of the written initial decision on the parties and shall serve a copy of the notice of appeal on each party.

 \(b\) *Issues on appeal.* In any appeal from a decision of an administrative law judge, the FAA decisionmaker considers only the following issues: